webtor-io/dnslb/README.md

 ## Drawbacks

-It is well-known that DNS round-robin is not the best choice for load-balancing because of caching of DNS-responses on clien-side.
+It is well-known that DNS round-robin is not the best choice for load-balancing because of caching of DNS-responses on the client-side.
 So keep in mind if some of your nodes goes down users may still try to reach them for a long time.

 ## How does it work?